johnwilldonicely/LDAS/README.md

 # LDAS: Linux-based Data Analysis Suite
-Author: John R. Huxter [22 Deceber 2019]
+Author: John R. Huxter [22 December 2019]

 LDAS is a suite of command-line tools for data analysis, written in a combination of C and shell (Bash).
 These tools are designed for high-speed and batch analysis of data.
 LDAS contains tools for: